RNA origami: Comparison with DNA origami

 RNA and DNA nanostructures are used for the organization and coordination of important molecular processes.
 However, there exist several distinct differences between the fundamental structure and applications between the two.
 Although inspired by the DNA origami techniques established by Paul Rothemund, the process for RNA origami is vastly different.
-RNA origami is a much newer process than DNA origami; DNA origami has been studied while approximately a decade now, while the study of RNA origami has only recently begun.
+RNA origami is a much newer process than DNA origami; DNA origami has been studied for approximately a decade now, while the study of RNA origami has only recently begun.

 In contrast to DNA origami, which involves chemically synthesizing the DNA strands and arranging the strands to form any shape desired with the aid of "staple strands", RNA origami is made by enzymes and subsequently folds into pre-rendered shapes.
 RNA is able to fold into unique ways in complex structures due to a number of secondary structural motifs, such as conserved motifs and short structural elements.
 A major determinant for RNA topology is the secondary-structure interaction, which include motifs such as pseudoknots and kissing loops, adjacent helices stacking on one another, hairpin loops with bulge content, and coaxial stacks.
 This is largely a result of four different nucleotides: adenine (A), cytosine (C), guanine (G) and uracil (U), and ability to form non-canonical base pairs.